Large-scale Building Damage Assessment using a Novel Hierarchical Transformer Architecture on Satellite Images: Related work

-Among the state-of-the-art methods for change detection, \citet{chen2021bit} introduced bi-temporal image transformer (BiT) to model pre- and post-change contexts into visual semantic tokens using spatial attention.
-The transformer encoder is then used to learn the temporal context between the two token sets, followed by a transformer decoder projecting the features back to the pixel-space.
+The state-of-the-art methods for the change detection problem include transformer-based models, as discussed following. \citet{chen2021bit} introduced bi-temporal image transformer (BiT) \ref{RelatedModels} to model pre- and post-change contexts into visual semantic tokens using spatial attention.
+The transformer encoder is used to learn the temporal context between the two token sets, followed by a transformer decoder projecting the features back to the pixel space.
 An explicit difference is then taken on the features to generate the change mask.
 Although this model has significantly outperformed previous models for change detection, its performance is limited by the feature space of the visual semantic tokens.
-The tokens are low-dimension features generated by a CNN module, and the transformer encoder and decoder have just this information to learn change and reconstruct a high-dimensional output.
-Also, the final change prediction mask is generated by a single-step up-sampling from the very low-resolution feature space (1/4th of the final resolution) which makes it difficult to generate high-resolution change masks.
+The tokens are a pair of low-dimension features generated by a CNN module, which are passed into a single transformer encoder and decoder to learn change and reconstruct a high-dimensional output.
+Also, the final change prediction mask is generated by a single step up-sampling from the very low-resolution feature space (1/4th of the final resolution) which makes it difficult to generate high-resolution change masks.
+In DAHiTrA's architecture, the model considers multi-resolution features which pass into different transformer encoders and decoders to learn change at different resolutions, and then instead of single-step upsampling, hierarchical upsampling is used on low and high-dimensional features to construct the final output..